global-121/121-platform/interfaces/README.md

 ## Deployment

+### Building for production
+To generate a 'production ready' build of an interface, some environment-variables need to be set.
+The convention by [dotenv](https://www.npmjs.com/package/dotenv) is used.

+Possible variables are available in `.env.example` files for each interface.
+Make a local copy to set them:

+    cp .env.example .env

+When creating a production build, they are automatically used and inserted into the build.

 ### Building native apps
 To create 'native' versions of some of the interfaces, the following steps are required:
 Run these commands from every app's own 'root'-folder.